Getting Started with Forge Demos

 -

-In this walkthrough, resnet_50_demo.py is used.
+In this walkthrough, resnet_50_demo.py from the TT-Forge-FE folder is used.

 export PYTHONPATH=.